 If you have any queries in relation to this tender, please contact the Project Manager for the study, Damien Jarvis on (03) 6166 4310 or at email@example.com.

 Third impact study – Part A (prevalence study) released March 2015, Part B (assessment of harm minimisation measures) released November 2015

 A consortium led by ACIL Allen Consulting Pty Ltd has completed the third study.
 It is available in three volumes, supplementary material and a summary report:

 Second impact study – released March 2012

-The Allen Consulting Group completed the second study into the social and economic impacts of gambling in Tasmania.
-Allen Consulting collaborated with external experts from the Problem Gambling Research and Treatment Centre (a joint venture of Monash University and the University of Melbourne) and the Social Research Centre.
+The Allen Consulting Group completed the second study, in collaboration with the Problem Gambling Research and Treatment Centre (a joint venture of Monash University and the University of Melbourne) and the Social Research Centre.

-The “Social and Economic Impact Study of Gambling in Tasmania” is available in three volumes together with a summary report:
+The second study is available in three volumes and a summary report:

-In addition to the social and economic study into gambling, a report into sentencing options and improving data collection in courts and prisons has also been completed.
+A report into sentencing options and improving data collection in courts and prisons has was also completed.

 First impact study – released July 2008